Marijuana and Health

 - What You Need to Know About Marijuana Use and Teens

 Adult recreational marijuana use is legal in Michigan.
 Here's what you need to know about the law, the Michigan Regulation and Taxation of Marijuana Act.

-- This makes personal use and possession of marijuana legal for those 21 and older in the following amounts:
+Personal use and possession of marijuana is legal for those 21 and older in the following amounts:

 - Adults may possess and transport up to 2.5 ounces of marijuana at any time.

 - Adults may keep up to 10 ounces at home; amounts higher than 2.5 ounces must be locked away.

 - Adults may grow up to 12 marijuana plants at home.

 However, the Act does not authorize: